jdmartin/programming-beginners/python.md

 [Invent with Python](https://inventwithpython.com/) - Learn Python while making games.
 Whee!

+[Automate the Boring Stuff with Python](https://automatetheboringstuff.com/) - Nice look at using Python to automate a variety of mundane, but essential tasks.

 [Learn Python the Hard Way](https://learnpythonthehardway.org/book/) - A tad repetitive, but effective.

 [The Django Book](https://djangobook.com) - Great resource for learning about this web framework.